III. CLASSIFICATIONS

 1970s as part of the new social movements that came up in the mid-1960s (in particular the

-aim to create an ecologically sustainable society rooted in
+aim to create a sustainable society rooted in environmentalism,

 Liberalism: Liberal parties are